-FARA is pleased to invite you to participate in the network meeting and launch of the interactive online platform BiomassNet on December 7, 2017 in Accra, Ghana.
+The Forum for Agricultural Research in Africa (FARA) hosted a network and launch meeting of the interactive online platform BiomassNet on December 7, 2017 in Accra, Ghana.

-The meeting is open to relevant disciplines and sectors that address food and non-food biomass issues in Africa, particularly scientists and experts from government and non-governmental organizations, development agencies, farmers and the private sector.
+The meeting gathered about 50 participants from relevant disciplines and sectors that address food and non-food biomass issues in Africa, such as scientists and experts from government and non-governmental organizations, development agencies, farmers and the private sector.

 African and German researchers launched the first pan-African expert network for food and non-food biomass in Bonn, Germany, on 12 July 2017.
 The network aims at ensuring that food security and environmental sustainability are not compromised in the development of new biomass uses.
 It will thus help to strengthen the emerging African bioeconomies.
 Biomass is any degradable substance that is derived from plants or animals and is thus renewable.